Gar-Gar23/d-dbot/README.md

 we  can build a self driving D&D bot

-Using the 5e D&D rule sets from wizards of the coast and .... we can creat a bot to serve our table top needs over discord
+Using the 5e D&D rule sets from wizards of the coast and some home brew material we can creat a bot to serve our table top needs over discord, all started cause i wanted to learn code and i already know the 5th edition Players hand book by near memory. as a base line project this will be just a simple dice roller containing the standard set of 6 different die, with special rolls for percents and spell attacts

+the master goal for this would be to have a small self ran module.

 ## Requirements